0mniteck/Signal-Desktop-Mobian/README.md

 * [x] zkgroup builds
 * [x] ringrtc builds
 * [x] Bundle all builds and outputs

-## Usage:
-1. Build with docker: `sudo ./buildscript.sh`, it takes about 3.5 hours.
-2. Copy `builds/release/signal-desktop_5.9.x_arm64.deb` to your device and install.

 ## See also:
 * https://wiki.mobian-project.org/doku.php?id=signaldesktop